master-elise/ch32v003_daughterboard/arduino-ch32v003-swio/README.md

 ``make test`` to probe the CH32V003 connected to pin named D0 (Atmega32U4 PD2) through a 1kohm resistor

-``make write`` to flash a blinking LED program to the CH32V003, assuming the https://github.com/cnlohr/ch32fun repository is a the same directory level than this repository.
+``make write`` to flash a blinking LED program to the CH32V003, assuming the https://github.com/cnlohr/ch32fun repository is at the same directory level than this repository.

 ## Results